sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/restapi-postman-password.rst

-Acquire Token using Postman and Grant Type- Password
+Acquire Token using Postman and Grant Type - Password
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This document describes the steps to obtain and use OAuth 2.0 access tokens using Postman.
+This document describes the steps to obtain and use OAuth 2.0 access tokens using the Postman.

 Overview of Grant Type – Password